app4rpi/docker-minidlna/Tips&Tricks.md

 $ docker volume [create <name>] [inspect <name>] [ls] [prune] [rm]
 ```
 The use of volumes increases the security and portability of the data
+The directory of the created docker volume is accessible in the file system of the host in the address indicated in ```docker volume inspect minidlna```